evmos/docs/docs/develop/build-a-dApp/build-smart-contracts/evm-extensions/staking.md

 The `stakeTokens` function allows the transaction sender to delegate the specified amount to his/her favorite validator.
-Keep in mind that, for this transaction to be successful, the user should have approved the `MSG_DELEGATE` previously (see the `[approveAllStakingMethodsWithMaxAmount](https://www.notion.so/Evmos-Precompiles-Document-ec70e016b5a34e04b321b88c255e548f)` as an example).
+Keep in mind that, for this transaction to be successful, the user should have approved the `MSG_DELEGATE` previously (see the `approveAllStakingMethodsWithMaxAmount` defined in the code snippet above as an example).
 This function returns the completion time of the staking transaction and emits a `Delegate` event.

 ```solidity